Esri/generator-esri-appbuilder-js/README.md

 |Web AppBuilder install root|The root folder where you installed (unzipped) the Web AppBuilder Developer Edition|[USER_HOME_FOLDER]/arcgis-web-appbuilder-1.3|
 |Web AppBuilder application|The name of the application you would like the grunt task to sync your code with|None|
 |Would you like to use SASS for CSS preprocessing?|If you choose yes, you can utilize features from [SASS](http://sass-lang.com/) like nesting, variables, etc.|Yes|

-**NOTE** A package.json file is not *required* but it allows the generator to save your dependencies in case you or other developers need to (re)install them later without running the generator.

 #### Widget Generator